thunder033/Drag-Drop-File-Uploader/README.md

 - Preview of uploaded image files
 - File tracking by ID

+File-Drop does rely on jQuery, but other than, it is self contained.

 The PHP backend is somehwat lacking, becuase this was originally deployed on a Rails server.

 See test.html for example of how to create and initiate FileDrop.